 Complain to environmental health about private rented housing

-Consider taking your complaint to the council if your landlord or agent:
+You might want to complain to the council if your landlord or letting agent:

-fail to fix things within a reasonable time
+do not fix things in a reasonable time

 Most councils have a private rented housing team.

 They are usually your first point of contact as a tenant.

 They can speak to your landlord if you give them permission.

 They can refer you to environmental health if the problem is serious.